Best Food Processor of 2020

 Hamilton Beach 10-Cup

-If you are looking to spend the bare minimum at an affordable price, then the Hamilton Beach 10-Cup is your best bet.
+If you are looking to spend the bare minimum and still get decent performance, then the Hamilton Beach 10-Cup is your best bet.
 This inexpensive model can pretty much hold its own with the Breville Sous Chef or the Cuisinart Custom 14 when it comes to pureeing dips or chopping produce.
 On top of that, its slicing and shredding performance isn't too shabby either.

 On the downside, the weaker motor does struggle quite a bit when mixing doughs and causes the entire unit to shake rather violently.
 We also experienced some leaking issues when we filled it with water in our test, so you should probably steer clear of using it for recipes that call for primarily liquid ingredients.
-Regardless of these flaws, it still is by far the best food processor when shopping on a tight budget.
+Regardless of these flaws, it is still our favorite food processor when shopping on a tight budget.

 Read review: Hamilton Beach 10-Cup